ALBA-Synchrotron/apg/Eg_Python_Library_on_setuptools.md

 python-fandango.lintian-overrides.

+Other files that had to be added in fandango package in order to create the manpages are: fandango_deb/debian/manpages fandango_deb/debian/help2man
+And the file fandango_deb/debian/rules has been modified to allow the manpage creation.
+It has been needed to install the application help2man: apt-get install help2man

 Before testing the build, it is a good idea to update cobuilder by using:
 `cowbuilder --update`

-For testing the build, adding and/or fixing debian files (rules, control, copyright) according to lintian an piupart quality check, run iteratively `gbp buildpackage` from inside the `/packaging/fandango_deb` folder, correct files, and run again the command.
+For testing the build, adding and/or fixing debian files (rules, control, copyright) according to lintian an piupart quality check, run iteratively `gbp buildpackage` from inside the `/packaging/fandango_deb` folder, correct files, and run again the command, till you are satisfied: no more error or warnings from lintian appears.
+If some of the warnings has to be bypassed, indicate it in python-fandango.lintian-overrides file, as indicated above.

+Next, update changelog using:
+`gbp dch --release --commit --since <commithash>`

+Perform a final test with:
+`gbp buildpackage`

 Finally, when everything is correct, build the final package and tag it by doing:
 `gbp buildpackage --git-tag`